micHar/kmm-dependency-issues/README.md

 # KMM - jvm depending on multiplatform issues

-A minimum example of a dependency issue when accessing multiplatform classes from a jvm module (especially in tests)
+A minimum example of a dependency issue when accessing multiplatform classes from a jvm module (especially in tests).
+Created for [this stackoverflow question](https://stackoverflow.com/questions/65830632/cant-access-commonmain-multiplatform-classes-from-a-jvm-only-module)

 Structure
 - `multiplatformmodule` - contains a single kotlin class `SomeMultiPlatformClass`